-It’s a known fact the gardening can bring a gardener many rewards not just to the eye with a visual display, but also to the persons mental and physical health too.
+It’s a known fact the gardening can bring a gardener many rewards not just to the eye with a visual display.
+It also helps with your mental and physical health too.
 This also applies to indoor plants that you might like to grow in your home or office.

-If you think about it plants can give pleasure because they play a big part of a rooms decoration, with the lovely shades of there green leaves certainly provide a great space in Brightham House Bed & Breakfast’s breakfast room.
+If you think about it plants can give pleasure as they play a big part of a rooms decoration.
+The lovely shades green leaves certainly brighten up, and create a great space in Brightham House Bed & Breakfast’s breakfast room.

 Indoor plants can help improve a plain room into a bright and welcoming space for you to enjoy, but the benefits also bring a sense of calm and reduce anxiety.
 So if you bring indoor plants into an office space it can help reduce your stress levels, improve your work performance and concentration levels.